Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/x/simple-wi-fi-sniffer.md

     tcpdump -r wifi_capture.pcapng
     ```

 12. After you have collected enough network traffic data, stop the packet capture utility by pressing `Ctrl+C`.
-For guidance on how much data might be considered sufficient for analysis, refer to [recommended network traffic data sizes](link-to-relevant-guide).

 13. Analyze the captured network traffic using tools such as Wireshark or `aircrack-ng` to identify potential security vulnerabilities or other interesting patterns of behavior.